 Provisions of the CKH Act require that LAFCo identify which of the services of a multi-purpose district are actively provided and which are inactive.
-Pursuant to Government Code Section 56425(i), in preparing a municipal service review and update, LAFCo is required to prepare a statement of the nature and location of functions and services provided by the districts.
+Pursuant to Government Code Section 56425(i), in preparing a MSR and SOI, LAFCo is required to prepare a statement of the nature and location of functions and services provided by the districts.
 If a district proposes to add a new service permitted under district enabling legislation, the District must apply to LAFCo for approval.